emartineznunez/AutoMeKin/docs/analysis.md

 1. Modify the families of conformational isomers in the files `tsdirXL_molecule/working/conf_isomer.out` and/or `tsdirXL_molecule/working/conf_isomer_ts.out` as needed $\scriptstyle{(}$X = H,L$\scriptstyle{)}$.
 2. Then, run the script `tweak_rxnet.sh` for low-level or `TWEAK_RXNET.sh` for high-level adjustments, respectively.

+This will create a new `FINALDIR` with the manually modified reaction network structure.